amarrdyk/random-cards-JavaFx-/README.md

 # random-cards-JavaFx-

 A desktop-based application, made using JavaFx, displays three random playing cards simultaneously on each run.
-Here the classes used are ArrayList, Random and FileInputStream.
+Here the classes used are ArrayList, Random and FileInputStream from the java.util package.

 > On first run: